mouradboutrid/geometry_dash_RL/docs/limitations.rst

 .. code-block:: text

    Risk Timeline
-   ├─ Episode 30 (of 45): Save slice_03_current.pth
+   ├─ Episode 300 (of 345): Save slice_03_current.pth
    ├─ Episode 31-45: No checkpoints created
-   ├─ Episode 44: GPU driver crash
+   ├─ Episode 44: CPU driver crash
-   ├─ Result: Lose episodes 31-44; restart from episode 30
+   ├─ Result: Lose episodes restart from episode 300 └─ Wasted time (For stereoMadness it not mush but for longer levels it became a problem)
-   └─ Wasted time: ~45 min

 **Current Safeguards**